yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-21-matrix-notation.md

 \quad \text{such that } ||\mathbf{w}||_2=1
 $$

-If we insist on writing this is full index notations, this is our problem:
+If we insist on writing this in full index notation, this is our problem:

 $$
 \underset{w_1, \dots, w_K}{\text{maximize }}